verrazzano/docs/content/en/docs/releasenotes/_index.md

 Features:
 - Allow Verrazzano Monitoring Instance (VMI) replicas and memory sizes to be changed during installation for both `dev` and `prod` profiles.
 - When installing Verrazzano on OKE, the OKE-specific Fluentd `extraVolumeMounts` configuration is no longer required.
-- Updated to the v3.2.5 WebLogic Kubernetes Operator.
+- Updated to WebLogic Kubernetes Operator v3.2.5.

 Fixes:
 - During uninstall, delete application resources only from namespaces which are managed by Verrazzano.